-The University does not offer on-campus health services; however, we are committed to supporting our students' well-being by providing access to a diverse range of nearby healthcare options.
-Among these options is Memorial Hermann - Memorial Hermann's Neighborhood Health Center located within walking distance of the University at 7600 Beechnut, Suite A, Houston, TX 77074.
-This nearby facility offers convenient healthcare services, and appointments can be effortlessly scheduled online at memorialhermann.org/healthcenter-SW or by phone at (713-456-4280).
+Houston Christian University is committed to supporting students' health and well-being by connecting them with accessible and reliable healthcare options in the community.
+While there are no on-campus health services, students have access to a variety of nearby medical providers, including Memorial Hermann's Neighborhood Health Center, conveniently located within walking distance of campus at 7600 Beechnut, Suite A, Houston, TX 77074.

+This facility offers a range of healthcare services, and students can easily schedule an appointment online at memorialhermann.org/healthcenter-SW or by calling (713) 456-4280.